 "Music is a moral law.
 It gives soul to the universe, wings to the mind, flight to the imagination, and charm and gaiety to life and to everything” - Plato

 At Holden Clough Primary School, music is taught throughout the school following Dimensions Curriculum.
 The aim is to develop each child’s musical potential giving opportunities for self-expression and creativity.
 When the children leave in Year 6 we aim to promote these goals which they will have achieved:

-We aim to foster all children’s enjoyment of music through the experience of a wide range of musical styles and activities.
+We aim to foster all children’s enjoyment of Music through the experience of a wide range of musical styles and activities.
 Pupils are encouraged to develop their singing ability and to explore the sounds made by a wide range of tuned and un-tuned instruments, beginning to compose music and an introduction to music technology using apps like Garage Band.
 Through these activities the children also learn about the elements of music, for example, pitch, duration, texture and dynamics.

-Key stage 2 National Curriculum attainment:
+Key Stage 2 National Curriculum attainment

 Pupils should be able to: